 Consider where and what is the strength of thy salvation, occupy thyself in meditating thereon, delight thyself in the contemplation thereof; put away thy daintiness, force thyself, give thy mind thereto; taste of the goodness of thy Redeemer, kindle within thyself the love of the Saviour.
 (Anselm, Meditation IV)

-For a copy of Dr. Johnson’s book, Atonement: A Guide for the Perplexed, available July 16, please visitAmazon.com.
-He has copies in his office available at a discount ($22).
+You can pick up a copy of Dr. Johnson’s book, Atonement: A Guide for the Perplexed, here.